AriFordsham/GHCWiki/trac-permissions.md

 *This feature is new in version 0.11.*

-To access this tab, a user must have `TRAC_ADMIN privileges`.
-This can be performed as follows (more on the trac-admin script below):
+To access this tab, a user must have one of the following permissions: `TRAC_ADMIN`, `PERMISSION_ADMIN`, `PERMISSION_ADD`, `PERMISSION_REMOVE`.
+The permissions can granted using the `trac-admin` command (more on `trac-admin` below):

 ```wiki
   $ trac-admin /path/to/projenv permission add bob TRAC_ADMIN
 ```

 Then, the user `bob` will be able to see the Admin tab, and can then access the permissions menu.
 This menu will allow you to perform all the following actions, but from the browser without requiring root access to the server (just the correct permissions for your user account). **Use at least one lowercase character in user names, as all-uppercase names are reserved for permissions.**

 1. [](/trac/ghc/chrome/site/../common/guide/admin.png)
 1. [](/trac/ghc/chrome/site/../common/guide/admin-permissions.png)